amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 Figure 8.2 describes the steps for receiving events from an external Twitter account:

-1. The Dapr sidecar reads the binding configuration file and subscribes to the event specified for external resource.
+1. The Dapr sidecar reads the binding configuration file and subscribes to the event specified for the external resource.
 In the example, the event source is a Twitter account.
 2. When a matching Tweet is published on Twitter, the Dapr runtime triggers an event.
 3. The Dapr sidecar responds by invoking the endpoint (that is, event handler) configured for the binding.
 In the example, the service listens for an HTTP POST on the `/tweet` endpoint on port 6000.
 Because it's an HTTP POST operation, the JSON payload for the event is passed in the request body.
 4. After handling the event, the service returns an HTTP status code `200 OK`.